 Izi’s is a boisterous and cheerful family-friendly Italian joint and is one of my favourite St Martin restaurants.
 They serve some of the tastiest homemade pasta on the island.
 The mood-ish ambience gets a techie lift from the call buttons you use to summon the wait staff.
 You can customise your order, choosing from your favourite pasta and sauces or there’s a standard menu offering such favourites as veal, scaloppini and chicken parmesan.

-Little Bamboo, Simpson Bay
+Bamboo House, Simpson Bay

 The Shops, Puerta de Sol, Tel: +721 544 2693